 Whether you consider these a cookie or a candy, Buckeye Cookies are a favorite of our entire family!
 So of course I have to make a double batch when I make these delicious peanut butter and chocolate dipped cookies that are not baked and have no eggs in them.

 I have had this recipe since I was in Jr High School.
 I was babysitting a little girl named Amy and found a bowl of these Buckeye Cookies in their refrigerator.
 The parents always said to help myself to the food and I think I ate half of the bowl of these delicious Buckeye Cookies!
 I was washing their dishes and next to the sink I saw the recipe!
 I quickly found a piece of paper and copied it down, over 40 years ago!

 The ironic thing about these cookies is that when I was a child, we had a gigantic buckeye tree in our front yard.
 I can remember picking buckeyes up every year from that tree.
 I don’t think a year went by when that tree didn’t drop hundreds of buckeyes.
-Such a messy tree when the buckeyes dropped but the tree made beautiful white flower blooms in the spring.
+Such a messy tree when the buckeyes dropped but the tree made beautiful flower blooms in the spring.
 We always made things out of the buckeyes, necklaces being my favorite.
 These cookies look exactly like the real buckeyes look.

 In a large mixing bowl, cream